 Why Use Sass?

-Well, for this question, there is a lot of reasonable answers.
+Well, for this question, there are a lot of reasonable answers.
 In this case, we like the idea of generating only as much code as we need.
 With this, Sass is a great help:

 - using mixins and functions, we can create valuable helpers to access various functions or generated variables.